Norms in motivic homotopy theory: The Nisnevich topology

 For $X$ a scheme, the small Nisnevich $\infty$-topos $X_\Nis$ of $X$ is the $\infty$-topos of Nisnevich sheaves on the category $\Et_X$ of étale $X$-schemes.
 Even though $\Et_X$ is not small, this is sensible by the comparison lemma \cite[Lemma C.3]{HoyoisGLV}.
 If $X$ is qcqs, we can replace $\Et_X$ by the category of finitely presented étale $X$-schemes, where the Nisnevich topology admits the simpler description (d).

 \begin{proposition} Let $X$ be an arbitrary scheme. \begin{enumerate} \item The functors

-form a conservative family of points of the hypercompletion of $X_\Nis$. \item If $X$ is qcqs, then $X_\Nis$ is coherent and is compactly generated by finitely presented étale $X$-schemes. \item If $X$ is noetherian of finite Krull dimension $d$, then $X_\Nis$ is locally of homotopy dimension $\leq d$; in particular, it is Postnikov complete and hypercomplete. \end{enumerate} \end{proposition}
+form a conservative family of points of the hypercompletion of $X_\Nis$. \item If $X$ is qcqs, then $X_\Nis$ is coherent and is compactly generated by finitely presented étale $X$-schemes. \item If $X$ is qcqs of finite Krull dimension $d$, then $X_\Nis$ is locally of homotopy dimension $\leq d$; in particular, it is Postnikov complete and hypercomplete. \end{enumerate} \end{proposition}

 \begin{proof} By considering homotopy sheaves, it suffices to prove (1) for Nisnevich sheaves of sets on $\Et_X$.
 The proof is the same as in the étale case \cite[Exposé VIII, Théorème 3.5(b)]{SGA4-2}, using characterization (a) of the Nisnevich topology.
 If $X$ is qcqs, the compact generation of $X_\Nis$ follows from characterization (d) and Voevodsky's descent criterion \cite[Theorem 3.2.5]{AHW}, and its coherence follows from \cite[Proposition A.3.1.3(3)]{SAG}.
-If $X$ is noetherian of finite Krull dimension $d$, $X_\Nis$ is hypercomplete by \cite[\sect3 Proposition 1.16]{MV} and locally of cohomological dimension $\leq d$ by \cite[\sect3 Proposition 1.8]{MV}, hence locally of homotopy dimension $\leq d$ by \cite[Proposition 1.3.3.10]{SAG} (see also \cite[Theorem 3.7.7.1]{SAG} for a direct proof). \end{proof}
+Assertion (3) is \cite[Theorem 3.17]{ClausenMathew}. \end{proof}